node-js-libs/node.io/docs/README.md

         //callback takes (err, input)
     }

+To run a job once (with no input)

+    input: false

 To run the job indefinitely

-    input: false
+    input: true

 To output to a file